More ATP Does Not Equal More Contractility: Power And Remodelling In Reconstituted Actomyosin: Asters, spirals and vortices revisited

-Since the iSCAT signal of actin filaments is very low in comparison to the myosin signal, we separately observed fluorescently labelled actin filaments under similar conditions using total internal reflection fluorescence (TIRF) microscopy (Fig.~\ref{fig:experimentalSetup}c and SM Sec.~1 \cite{supp_al-izzi}).
-Again, this revealed long-lived vortex-like motion (Fig.~\ref{fig:experimentalSetup}e, Vid.~7-8, SM Sec.~2), with circular motifs of average diameter $3.7 \pm 1.5\,\mu\text{m}$ and lifetimes $>100\text{ s}$.
-Strikingly, however, PIV revealed that speeds were $1-5\,\text{nm}\,\text{s}^{-1}$, significantly slower than those of the myosin II minifilaments (see SM Sec.~2 \cite{supp_al-izzi}).
-Moreover, the actin and myosin vortices flow in the same direction, and almost all the vortices are of the same handedness (29 out of 34).
-This latter feature we attribute to the chirality of actin inducing a twist-bend coupling \cite{tanaka_super_1992,nishizaka_right-handed_1993,de_la_cruz_origin_2010}, although a detailed investigation is considered out of scope for this article.
+Since the iSCAT signal of actin filaments is very low compared to the myosin signal, we separately observed fluorescently labelled actin filaments under similar conditions using total internal reflection fluorescence (TIRF) microscopy (Fig.~\ref{fig:experimentalSetup}c and Sec.~\ref{sec:app1}).
+Again, this revealed long-lived vortex-like motion (Fig.~\ref{fig:experimentalSetup}e, Vid.~7-8, SM \cite{supp_al-izzi}), with circular motifs of average diameter $3.7 \pm 1.5\,\mu\text{m}$ and lifetimes $>100\text{ s}$.
+However, strikingly, PIV revealed that the speeds were $1-5\,\text{nm}\,\text{s}^{-1}$, significantly slower than those of the myosin II minifilaments (see SM \cite{supp_al-izzi}).
+In addition, actin and myosin vortices flow in the same direction, and almost all vortices are of the same handedness (29 of 34).
+We attribute this latter feature to the chirality of actin inducing a twist-bend coupling \cite{tanaka_super_1992,nishizaka_right-handed_1993,de_la_cruz_origin_2010}, although a detailed investigation is considered out of scope for this article.

-Nominally, such observations bare superficial similarities to the steady-state {\it asters}, {\it spirals} and {\it vortices} reported in a generic treatment of incompressible active polar gels~\cite{kruse_asters_2004}.
-However, the underlying physics of \cite{kruse_asters_2004} differs considerably from that of our system, where myosin features explicitly, layered atop actin, and where both actin and myosin are compressible.
-The layering, or stratification of myosin and actin has been suggested to be an important organising factor elsewhere \cite{das_stratification_2020}.
-Moreover, there is a lack of evidence for either noticeable differences between the elastic moduli for splay and bend, or any noticeable active spontaneous-splay stresses, which drive the rotation of spirals in \cite{kruse_asters_2004}.
-As a result, the only stable steady-states in our system should, in principle, be aster-like, which is in-line with the actin textures that we observe on depletion of ATP (and their behaviour on ATP add-back).
+Nominally, such observations have superficial similarities to steady-state {\it asters}, {\it spirals} and {\it vortices} reported in a generic treatment of incompressible active polar gels~\cite{kruse_asters_2004}.
+However, the underlying physics of \cite{kruse_asters_2004} differs considerably from that of our system, where myosin is explicitly featured, layered over actin, and where both actin and myosin are compressible.
+The layering or stratification of myosin and actin has been suggested to be an important organising factor elsewhere \cite{das_stratification_2020}.
+Moreover, there is a lack of evidence for noticeable differences between the elastic moduli for splay and bend, or any noticeable active spontaneous-splay stresses, which drive the rotation of spirals in \cite{kruse_asters_2004}.
+As a result, the only stable steady states in our system should, in principle, be aster-like, which is in line with the actin textures that we observe on depletion of ATP (and their behaviour on ATP add-back).